Last Updated: September 2017

 Now for a fan with legendary status.
 The Vulcan moves an incredible 200 CFMs of air, and is capable of operating at higher stove temperatures (past 250 degrees Farenheit) at which point fans like the Ecofan would struggle.
 Additionally, the Vulcan will last longer because of its unique engine design.
 It uses a stirling engine, which uses heat from the stove to rapidly heat and then cool a fixed quantity of air.
 The expansion and contraction of this air (due to heating and cooling) drives a piston up and down, thus powering the blades.
 The only downside to this stove is the high price, but the combination of compact design, high CFM, and reliability is hard to beat.

-#5Warpfive Grasshopper – Best but Pricey
+#5Warpfive Grasshopper – Most Powerful but Pricey

 - CFM: 260!